More Carthay Circle pages: interior views | projection and sound |

 1926 - A view showing the canopy leading to the entrance.
 It's from the Dick Whittington Studio and taken when the theatre was running "What Price Glory."
 The photo is in the USC Digital Library collection where they also have another version.

-A fine photo of the exterior taken by Mott Studios in 1927 during the run of Frank Borzage's "7th Heaven."
+1927 - A fine photo taken by Mott Studios during the run of Frank Borzage's "7th Heaven."
 The film, starring Janet Gaynor and Charles Farrell, premiered at the Carthay Circle on May 6th.
 The photo, along with five other exterior views, is in the California State Library collection as their set #001384379.
 Ten interior photos in the collection are cataloged as set #001384380.